Annytomica/kumiko-community-hub/README.md

 When logged in the like/unlike toggle button becomes visible.
 It toggles between outline (user has not liked article) and solid (user likes article).
 When solid it also add an increment of 1 to the likes counter.

 ![likes](static/images/likes.png)

+#### Next and Previous articles
+To improve UX, below the like button is a navigation section that displays links - with article titles - to the next and previous articles and button to return to the homepage with all articles.

 #### Comment form
 When logged in the comment form is displayed and the user can submit a comment.
 If the user wants to edit a comment the comment is displayed in the form to change and resubmit.